tc39/proposal-source-phase-imports/README.md

 ### Defining Module Source

-The object provided by the module source phase must have a prototype set to the `ModuleSourcePrototype` object, defined by this specification to be a minimal shared base prototype for a compiled modular resource.
+The object provided by the module source phase should have a prototype set to the `%AbtractModuleSourcePrototype%` object, defined by this specification to be a minimal shared base prototype for a compiled modular resource.

 In addition we define the `sourceType` getter returning the type string